jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ### deCasteljau Algorithm

 We would like to display a 2D curve, therefore, having a struct with an x and y coordinates will come very handy.
 By defining a struct Point with two coordinates we can create a vector of points, which can then be used for the algorithm.
-Thus, it just makes sense to create a vector that holds collection of 2D points.
-In addition, for our we create a vector of control points
+Thus, it just makes sense to create a vector that holds a collection of 2D points for the control points.
+In addition, we will use the same data structure to copy the control points in a temporary vector of points, which will produce the points for the Bezier curve.

 ```c++
 typedef struct Point {